aiida-phonopy/aiida-phonopy/docs/source/installation/index.md

 $ pip install aiida-phonopy
 ```

-This will install the latest stable version that was released to PyPI.
+This will install the latest stable version that was released to the {{ PyPI }}.
 :::

 :::{tab-item} Source